jb-ut/NBA_final_project/README.md

 Details -

-- Description of preliminary data preprocessing - ?????
+- Description of preliminary data preprocessing - Using sqlalchemy, a select statement will be used to pull data into a DataFrame where a JOIN on the team id's and team abbreviations will be brought in.
+From there, the team abbreviations were run through LabelEncoder from sklearn.preprocessing.
+Following that transformation, the entire dataset is run through MinMaxScaler.
+A binary Home_W column was generated from the original WL_HOME column whereby if WL_Home = W, then Home_W = 1 or if WL_Home = L, Home_W = 0.
-- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process - ?????
+- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process - (for now) We have created a correlation table using pandas.corr() on a dataframe of all of the preliminary data.
+From there, anything with a Pearson Correlation Ceofficient of >.3 or <-.3 was used in the interim.
+A second look at the data using linregress will be completed in the upcoming week.
-- Description of how data was split into training and testing sets - ?????
+- Description of how data was split into training and testing sets - Data was split into training and testing sets via the use of sklearn.model_selection's train_test_split default test_size and train_size, .75 and .25 respectively.
-- Explanation of model choice, including limitations and benefits - ?????
+- Explanation of model choice, including limitations and benefits - Given the binary nature of whether or not the home team won (1 = Win, 0 = Loss), we opted to use a tensorflow neural network.
+The neural network would work for binary classification, plus given the limited number of columns selected, were able to get the model as high as 92.2% accuracy training on any where between 50-100 epochs to avoid overfitting.
+The three input layers, from 1-3, had the following number of hidden nodes: 15, 7, 3 and were all relu activation.
+We opted for ReLU because the inputs involved were all >0.
+If we had negative input values, ReLU would have been reconsidered as it does not handle negative values, a limitation.

 # Database